pmj/virtio-net-osx/readme.md

 ## Motivation

-VirtualBox supports virtual machines running Mac OS X (when running on Apple hardware), but so far I have not found any drivers.
-Virtual machines are great for testing and debugging kernel extensions; I've so far been unable to connect gdb to a Mac OS X kernel running inside a VirtualBox VM with emulated "real" ethernet cards.
+VirtualBox supports virtual machines running Mac OS X (when running on Apple hardware), but so far I have not found any virtio drivers.
+Virtual machines are great for testing and debugging kernel extensions; I have so far however been unable to connect gdb to a Mac OS X kernel running inside a VirtualBox VM with emulated "real" ethernet cards.
 This is an attempt to create a driver which supports kernel debugging for the virtio network interface, in addition to being a good choice for general VM networking.
-Performance is not a priority initially but it will be once everything is working.
+Performance has not been a priority but seems to be pretty good so far nevertheless.

 ## Status

-Receiving and transmitting packets works, the adapter is able to negotiate DHCP, send and receive pings, handle TCP connections, etc. The virtual machine appears somewhat sluggish when it's got data flowing through it, so we're probably generating far too many interrupts.
+Receiving and transmitting packets works, the adapter is able to negotiate DHCP, send and receive pings, handle TCP connections, etc. The driver appears to be stable even when saturating the virtual network's bandwidth, although I have not performed any systematic or longer term tests.

-The driver will attach
-itself to any PCI devices with the virtio device and vendor ID and the network subsystem and device class IDs.
-It will then initialise the device, negotiate its supported features and allocate memory for the transmit and receive queues.
-It will also output various diagnostic information including the MAC address to the kernel log.

-The driver installs an interrupt handler with a filter for ignoring uninteresting interrupts.
-(I assume these happen when another device generates an interrupt on the same line) It populates the receive queue with blank network packets.
-It creates an output queue for sending packets.
-Finally, it exposes an ethernet interface to the kernel, which can be enabled by the user, at which point packets can be received and sent.

-On unloading, most resources are freed, but unused packets in the receive queue and unsent packets in the transmit queue are currently leaked.
+Startup and shutdown appear to work fine, as do disabling and re-enabling the device in Network Preferences and changing the adapter's configuration on the host side.

+The driver detects link status changes, but communicating this to the operating system does not seem to work correctly.

+No advanced features offered by the "hardware" are currently supported by the driver.
+This includes checksum offloading, automatic fragmentation and reassembly of large packets, MAC address filtering/promiscuous mode, VLAN filtering, etc.
+Support may be added at a later date (patches welcome!).

 ## Next Steps

-The initialisation code has become quite messy.
-Most of the things happening in `start()` and `stop()` should be happening in `enable()` and `disable()`, respectively.
-Some functions are also very long and should be split up.
-Code documentation wouldn't hurt either.
+Since the motivation for writing the driver in the first place was using it for kernel debugging, that API must be implemented.

+We should probably gather network statistics and fix reporting link status changes to the system.

+Error handling should be double-checked, and correct operation on `disable()` and subsequent re-`enable()` should be verified.
+Correct freeing of all resources should also be verified.

+Currently, some
-Resource leaks must be fixed, along with any error handling.
-Currently, some data coming from the device is blindly trusted.
+data coming from the device is blindly trusted.
 This isn't a big deal - if we can't trust the VM container, we can't trust anything at all.
-Still, it would be nice to avoid kernel panics on buggy virtio device implementations.
+Still, it would be nice to avoid kernel panics or infinite loops on buggy virtio device implementations.

-Since the motivation for writing the driver in the first place was using it for kernel debugging, that API must be implemented (after tidying up the "normal" networking path, so they don't conflict).

-We should probably gather network statistics and expose any status changes to the system.

 Finally, there are many other optimisation opportunities, some easier to implement than others.
 Some involve using optional device features, which means